dayanacavalcante/Obesity-Estimate/README.md

 [2111 rows x 17 columns]
 ```
-For the other float type columns, I rounded the values using the _round()_ function.
+For the other float type data, I rounded the values using the _round()_ function.
 But I kept the column "Height" with the float type.

-Through the _info()_ function it is verified that there are no missing values and the data types.
+Through the _info()_ function it was verified that there were no missing values and the data types.
 ```
 #   Column                          Non-Null Count  Dtype
 ---  ------                          --------------  -----